 - a.
-Participate effectively in a variety of leadership and supportive roles; - b.
-Recognize, accept, and exercise social responsibilities and civic duties; - c.
-Respect and value individuals of different cultures, backgrounds, and abilities; - d.
-Maintain a high level of personal and academic integrity; and - e.
-Make sound, ethical, and accountable decisions that affect the natural environment and their school community.
+Actively participate in a variety of leadership and supportive roles - b.
+Recognize, accept and exercise social responsibilities and civic duties - c.
+Celebrate the values of individuals from different cultures, backgrounds and abilities - d.
+Maintain and continue to pursue a high level of personal and academic integrity - e.
+Are responsible and accountable for their decisions that impact the environment and community - f.
+Enact a willingness to improve the lives of others in the world at large